CornellDataScience/info1998/final_project.md

 ### Due Dates

-Mid-Semester Check-In: Between lecture 5 and lecture 7
+Mid-Semester Check-In: Between lecture 4 and lecture 7

-Final Submission: December 3rd
+Final Submission: April 29th

 ---------------------------------------------------------------------------

 ### Project Description

 The final project is worth **40%** of your grade and it is meant to be a culmination of all the knowledge and techniques you acquired during the semester.
 We will be working on it throughout the entirety of the course, with the mid-semester check-in helping to guide you along.
 It's recommended to work in a group but completing it alone is also fine this semester.
-See the [project pdf](resources/FA25/INFO1998-Final-Project.pdf) for more details on the exact requirements.
+See the [project pdf](resources/SP26/INFO1998-Final-Project-SP26.docx.pdf) for more details on the exact requirements.